 The Moose Hide Campaign is a call to action to all men and boys in Canada to stand shoulder to shoulder; to show ourselves, each other, and all Canadians that violence is no longer tolerated in our communities and society.
-On February 11, 2021, we are inviting men to fast and all people to gather with us virtually to stand up against violence towards women and children.
+Each February we ask men to fast and all people to gather with us to stand up against violence towards women and children.
 Should you choose to respond to this call to action, we have put together a simple guide to explain the significance of fasting for the Moose Hide Campaign, and to offer some guidance in setting your intention as well as ensuring your safety.

 Fasting has always been an important ceremonial practice for traditional cultures throughout the world.
 Many cultures practice fasting ceremonies when: